AnthonyLe93/AnthonyLe93/README.md

 # 👋 Hi, I’m Anthony Le
 - 👀 I’m interested in AI, Machine learning, light driven robots, soft robots and trustworthy autonomous systems
-- 🌱 I can use python, C, C++, Matlab.
+- 🌱 I can use python, C, C++, Matlab, VBA, html-css.
 - 💞️ I’m looking to collaborate on all things AI and robots related
 - 📫 How to reach me anthony.le@bristol.ac.uk